Hamilton Law, PLC Employment Law

 If you believe you have been a victim of unlawful discrimination, you have the right to file a complaint with the Michigan Department of Civil Rights or the federal Equal Employment Opportunity Commission.
 As your counsel, we will assist you in holding your employer accountable for the harm you have suffered.
 Through settlement negotiations or a lawsuit, we will assert your right to lost wages and other damages to which you may be entitled, as well as to the costs and legal fees involved.
 The time limit for filing an employment discrimination claim in Michigan is 180 days, so it is important to speak with an attorney as soon as possible after discovering you have been mistreated at work.

-Located in Kalamazoo, Michigan, the employment law attorneys of Hamilton Law, PLC represent employees throughout Southwest Michigan in legal matters relating to the workplace.
+Located in Kalamazoo, Michigan, the employment law attorneys of Hamilton Law, PLC represents employees throughout Southwest Michigan in legal matters relating to the workplace.
 To schedule your free initial consultation, call 269-488-8394 or contact us online.
+Our office is available for in-person appointments.
+We also offer virtual telephone consultations and appointments.